 , and we want to simplify error handling using ?

-for error propagation (although this method doesn't have an Err
+for error propagation (although this method does not have Err

 Then we can construct a TodoApp